 BROKEN HILL REGION

 The Thackaringa Cobalt Project is strategically located 25km south-west of Broken Hill, New South Wales, adjacent to the main transcontinental railway line.
 Mineralised outcrop extends for over 10km, with less than a quarter of this trend having been drill tested.
-The project is currently undergoing Pre-feasibility Studies.
+The project is currently undergoing Bankable Feasibility Studies.

 Cobalt is a necessary metal for the production of the latest generation, high density Lithium-ion batteries.
 Due to its high run-time properties, the use of cobalt has risen dramatically as portable Li-ion battery usage accelerates and electric vehicles become a reality.